xioTechnologies/Fusion/README.md

 ### Settings

-The bias algorithm settings are defined by the `FusionBiasSettings` structure and are configured using the `FusionBiasSetSettings` function.
+The bias algorithm settings are defined by the `FusionBiasSettings` structure and set using the `FusionBiasSetSettings` function.

 | Setting               | Description                                                                                      |
 |-----------------------|--------------------------------------------------------------------------------------------------|